thanos-io/thanos/docs/proposals-accepted/202304-query-path-tenancy.md

 ### Audience

 Any team running Thanos in a multi-tenant environment.
-For example, a team running a monitoring-as-a-service platfor.
+For example, a team running a monitoring-as-a-service platform.
 For example, a team running a monitoring-as-a-service platform.

 ## Non-Goals